Antique Indonesian Malaysian Malay Sword Dagger Kris Keris

 Quantity available: 1

-The sarungan (scabbard) with wranka beautifully shaped in the form of a ship, is also carved of the timaha wood, with naturally occurring contrasting grains.
+The sarungan (scabbard) with wranka, beautifully shaped like a ship, is also carved of timaha wood, with naturally occurring contrasting grains.

 Timoho wood was highly valued in Indonesia and was more valuable than silver or gold.
 It was believed to be possessed by a spirit that shows its presence through the grain patterns.

-CONDITION: In very good condition.
-Showing the age and usage.
+CONDITION: It is in very good condition, showing age and use.
 Please notice that the pictures in the listing are part of the description of the object's condition.

 Please view all the 15 photos in the listing as they are part of the item's condition description.